farinazo/maskOS/README.md

 # maskOS

-I've created this skin because I was anoyed with the close, restore and minimize buttons on the top-right.
+I've created this skin because I was annoyed with the close, restore and minimize buttons on the top-right.
 Even tho I've put all my shit like a macOS, the Steam gave a shit.
 And that's because the Steam has his own way to know the OS that you are running.

 maskOS it's a native way to make your Steam looks like the macOS version, with a few tewks on 2 .layout files, who make the Steam think that is running on the Apple's system, changing the close, restore and minimize buttons to the left.